drwetter/testssl.sh/bin/Readme.md

-**Note: new, improved binaries (1.0.2i, compiled from a snapshot from Peter Mosman's fork: https://github.com/drwetter/openssl) will come soon.
-Have a look @ https://testssl.sh/**
+**Note: Further new improved binaries (1.0.2i, compiled from a snapshot from Peter Mosman's fork: https://github.com/drwetter/openssl) will be uploaded soon.

+Probably we discontinue the rarely used ones at github as it is not very approrpriate.
+Main site for binaries see https://testssl.sh/**

 Binaries